stokarenko/ruby-features/README.md

 Ruby Features makes the extending of Ruby classes and modules to be easy, safe and controlled.

 ## Why?
-Lets ask, is good to write the code like this:
+Lets ask, is that good to write the code like this:
 ```ruby
 String.send :include, MyStringExtension
 ```